khakhalin/notes/keywords/git.md

 * `git branch` - show the current branch
 * `git switch branch_name` - move to a target branch (in the past, used `checkout` command).
 * `git branch branch_name` - creates a new branch.
-* `git switch -p branch_name` - an alias for creating a new branch at current HEAD, and checking it out.
+* `git switch -c branch_name` - an alias for creating a new branch at current HEAD, and checking it out.
 May be a good idea after a pull, to do all sorting in a safe branch, without endangering Master.
 [1](https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/)
 * `git branch -m old_name new_name` - rename branch

 The concept of a **detached HEAD**: when HEAD points to an old commit.
 In this situation you cannot commit anything, as there's no branch to commit to (committing can only be done to the end of a branch).
 If you create a new branch there in the past however, you can commit, and then you can merge these changes if you need to.
 [2](https://www.atlassian.com/git/tutorials/using-branches/git-checkout)